CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 get images from all writers -- some interesting variations

-xx manual, sup, rev : school
+xxx manual, sup, rev : school

-See CH and WH for sequences beginning with those letters.

 ## H, Other Joins